minprog/hangman/classic/hangman.md

 ## Assignment 5

 The checks for this problem expect that some assertions are present in your code.
-In particular, you should not only insert the assertion for word length but **also** handle invalid input for initialising a `Hangman` object and the `guess()` method in `Hangman`. `check50` might provide some hints as to what assertions could be made.
+In particular, you should not only insert the assertion for word length but **also** handle invalid input for initialising a `Hangman` object and the `guess()` method in `Hangman`.
+If you submit your solution on the website, it might provide some hints as to what assertions could be made.

 ## Manual testing